-A key indication that establishes bougainvillea plants needs repotting is when the roots tend to come out of the bottom hole of the pot.
+A key indication that establishes bougainvillea plants need repotting is when the roots tend to come out of the bottom hole of the pot.

 Bougainvilleas thrive when planted in pots.
-As the plants start to outgrow their containers, it is a signal that the plants require transferring to slightly bigger containers.
+As the plants start to outgrow their containers, it signals that the plants require transferring to slightly bigger containers.

 The roots of the plant are very delicate and can get severely damaged during this process.